excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

        ```

 ## Static Members

 #### Call static members by using the class name: ClassName.StaticMember
+> Why?
 This practice makes code more readable by making static access clear.
 Do not qualify a static member defined in a base class with the name of a derived class.
 While that code compiles, the code readability is misleading, and the code may break in the future if you add a static member with the same name to the derived class.

 ## LINQ Queries

 #### Use meaningful names for query variables
+> Why?
+TBD

 The following example uses seattleCustomers for customers who are located in Seattle.

        ```